Basics:

 Requirements: 18 or older; the ability to lift up to 100 lbs; have a bank account (to receive payment); pass a background check and personal screening

-Laborjack connects customers with workers willing to do manual labor, such as yard work, moving and construction.
 Pay ranges from $15 to $20 per hour, depending on the job and how many gigs you’ve done through the platform.
 However, customers can also tip and the tips are yours to keep.

-Unlike many manual labor apps, you don’t need equipment — or even a car or truck — to participate here.
-The site advertises itself as “muscle for hire.”
-So, if your customer is moving, he or she will pay for the uHaul or truck.
+So, if your customer is moving, the customer will pay for the uHaul or truck.
 You just move things.
 Likewise, if the client needs landscaping, the required tools are also provided by the customer.
 You just show up to do the work.

 Pay